formkiq/formkiq-client-sdk-java/docs/DocumentsApi.md

 Update document

-Update a document&#39;s details, i.e., metadata  NOTE: - provided attributes will overwrite existing matching attribute keys in the document.
+Update a document&#39;s details, i.e., metadata  If no content is specified, the endpoint will return a S3 Presigned that will allow for the uploading of Large document data.
+NOTE: - provided attributes will overwrite existing matching attribute keys in the document.
 Attributes not included in the request body will remain unchanged.

 ### Example
 ```java